posixx/esphome-sonicare/README.md

 ## How to use it?
 ### Prerequisites:
 1. Your Esp32 device supports Bluetooth Low Energy connection
-2. esp32_ble_tracker component is added to the yaml-config of your esp32 device
+2. "esp32_ble_tracker" component is added to your yaml-config for a esp32 device

 ### Installation
 1. In oder to use this package you need to add it as a remote package or download it and add it as a local package.